Notifications

 Changes over time

-• Between 2000 and 2022, Alberta saw an overall statistically significant decrease in annual average and peak concentrations of NO2 when averaged across all monitoring stations (Figures 2a and 2b, respectively).
-This trend is consistent with trends across Canada as improved technologies lowered NO2 concentrations from various emissions sources.
+• Between 2000 and 2023, Alberta saw a statistically significant decrease in annual average and peak concentrations of NO2 when averaged across all monitoring stations (Figures 2a and 2b, respectively).
+This general trend is consistent with trends across Canada as improved technologies have reduced NO2 concentrations from various emissions sources.

-• Most major population centres, including Edmonton and Calgary, saw a statistically significant decrease in NO2 annual average and peak concentrations between 2000 and 2022.
-Annual average and peak concentrations remained steady over this period for Grande Prairie and Fort McMurray, potentially due to increased industrial operations and population growth that may offset improved emission technologies in these regions.
+• Most major population centres, including Edmonton and Calgary, saw a statistically significant decrease in NO2 annual average and peak concentrations between 2000 and 2023.
+Grande Prairie and Fort McMurray saw steady annual average and peak concentrations over this period, potentially due to increased industrial operations and population growth that may have offset improved emission technologies in these regions.
+Peak concentrations in Medicine Hat also remained steady over this period.

-• More recently, between 2013 and 2022, there was a statistically significant increasing trend in NO2 concentrations at some monitoring stations (Fort Chipewyan, Fort McKay-Bertha Ganter and Fort McKay South in northeastern Alberta, Tamarack near Cold Lake, Beaverlodge near Grande Prairie, and Range Road 220, located northeast of Edmonton).
-However, NO2 concentrations at these stations remain low compared to stations located in larger cities.
+• Examining the trends over more recent years and for all stations across the province provides additional information on the changes over time for the indicator.
+Between 2014 and 2023, there was a statistically significant increasing trend in monthly average NO2 concentrations at some monitoring stations (Fort Chipewyan, Fort McKay-Bertha Ganter and Fort McKay South in northeastern Alberta, Tamarack and St. Lina near Cold Lake, Beaverlodge near Grande Prairie, and Range Road 220, located northeast of Edmonton).
+However, NO2 concentrations at these stations remained low compared to stations located in larger cities.
 For more information on spatial variability in NO2 concentrations, see Figures 1a and 1b.

-Figure 2a.
-Trends in annual average NO2 concentrations from 2000 to 2022 at large population centres in Alberta
+Trends in annual average NO2 concentrations from 2000 to 2023 at large population centres in Alberta

 Chart data table